My best tuxedo/evening gown is at the drycleaners, what do I wear to the opera?

 We’re not trying to stop you from capturing memories, it’s to do with copyright and boring legal stuff like that.
 Anyway, you won’t make any money from your bootleg copy of The Barber of Seville with silhouettes of heads bobbing up and down.

 I know this opera really well, can I sing along?

 The artists on stage have had years of training and are paid to do this.
 And the audience has paid to listen to them.
 If you want a sing-a-long, better to wait until your next singing lesson or book yourself a karaoke booth after the show.

-I’m addicted to Game of Thrones, is it OK to watch it on my smartphone during the performance?
+I’m addicted my smartphone, is it OK to check my social media during the performance?

-Although we want everyone to feel comfortable, this is probably going too far.
+Although we want everyone to feel comfortable, this is going a bit too far.
 The light from mobile phone screens can be very distracting to other audience members in a darkened theatre.
-So please don’t answer phone calls, compose emails, check in on social media either.
+So please don’t answer phone calls, compose emails or check social media.
 It’s best to switch your phone to aeroplane mode or turn it off completely so you can escape into the magical world on stage.

 Should I bring my own rotten tomatoes to throw at the stage if the performance is bad?